misiektoja/lol_monitor/docs/setup-and-first-run.md

 lol_monitor --help
 ```

-Passing the key with `-r` puts it in your shell history.
-Once the first run works, move it into a dotenv file or an environment variable as described in [Storing Secrets](configuration.md#storing-secrets).
+The hidden prompt saves the key to a dotenv file.
+See [Storing Secrets](configuration.md#storing-secrets) for other supported sources.

 ## Riot API Key